Skip to Content

 Gorgeous waterfall at The Butchart Gardens in Victoria, BC.

-While I haven’t experienced it (yet,) I think the Holidays would be an especially magical time to tour The Butchart Gardens.
-See below for the full seasonal itinerary.
+While I haven’t experienced it yet, I think the holidays would be an especially magical time to visit.
+You can see below for a full seasonal itinerary.

 Butchart Gardens Tickets

-Tickets to The Butchart Gardens are available at their ticketing booth.
-Or, you can Purchase The Butchart Gardens tickets online.
+Tickets to The Butchart Gardens are available at their ticketing booth or online here.
+Or you can purchase tickets with transportation from Victoria hotels here.

 The rates vary depending on the season.
 See current rates here.